BrycenAB/BrycenAB/README.md

 ## About Me

-Brycen - Computer Science enthusiast and student.
+Computer Science enthusiast and student.
 Currently honing skills in software development.
 Previously explored data science and AI, now dedicated to crafting robust solutions in the world of software engineering.

 ## Interests